wlhee/mtls-on-cloud-run-demo/README.md

 Please note that as each TCP stream is tunneled over a HTTP/2 stream, from Cloud Run point of view, there is *only one* "active request", which is served by a single instance.
-If the client application multiplexes multiple "requests" into the TCP stream, they will be sent to the same instance instead of load balanced across multiple instances.
+If the client application multiplexes multiple "requests" into one TCP stream, they will be sent to the same instance instead of load balanced across multiple instances.
 The client is responsible for deciding the level of mutiplexing over one TCP stream.